Sustainable Dupes for the Lululemon Everywhere Belt Bag

 Everlane’s ReNew Transit Bag

-The ReNew Transit Bag by Everlane ($40) is made from 100 percent recycled polyester (with the exception of the zippers and trim), includes two outer zipper pockets, a divider within the internal pocket, and an adjustable strap with metal buckles (most other bags of this nature use plastic buckles).
+The ReNew Transit Fanny Pack by Everlane ($45) is made from 100 percent recycled polyester (with the exception of the zippers and trim), includes two outer zipper pockets, a divider within the internal pocket, and an adjustable strap with metal buckles (most other bags of this nature use plastic buckles).
 Note that this bag is a bit larger than the lululemon bag.

-The bag comes in Black or Warm Quartz with a black strap.
+The bag comes in Warm Quartz, Nutria/Beech, and White Sage/Green Millieu.
 Plus, Everlane claims to have eliminated 90 percent of the virgin plastic from its supply chain, and the company is working on more via its No New Plastic page.

 REI Co-op Trail 2 Waist Pack